al-haras/py_selenium_form/README.md

 ## Form Bot
 This is a bot that will click on a link and fill out your specified information.

+### Tested on:
-- Python 3
+- Python 3.7
 - Chrome Version 75

-### This project is still a work in progress
+This project is still a work in progress
 Everything up to entering your information in the form is working.

 #### Things still needed:
 - Specific form xpaths needed to finish the full project.
+- May add Mac webdriver since it would take virtually no work
 - May remove the chromedriver* from directory to allow people to swap to different versions easily based on what they have, but it would require them to manually update the filename for the Webdriver version.

 This specific tool is designed to be used to enter a specific raffle that is only open for two-five minutes randomly.